Your emotions are trying to tell you something.

-Looking back on this amazing year, I remember so many intense emotions.
+Looking back on this year, I remember so many intense emotions.
 I felt a lot of sadness and anxiety when I was deciding whether to break up with my girlfriend.
-Subconsciously, my brain saw the end of the relationship as a loss of resources, like being loved, or even being able to reproduce.
+Subconsciously, my brain saw the end of the relationship as a loss of resources, like being loved, or even being able to create a family.
 Kind of wild, right?

 The way I see it, emotions can be broken into two groups.
 First there’s the physical world.
 Our emotions let us know immediately when there’s a physical threat.
 If you see a snake, you experience fear which tells your body to get the hell away.
 We don’t think about it.
 Our brains are instantly flooded with adrenaline.
 This is obviously really important for our survival.
 We also feel positive emotions when we eat well, exercise or think we’re doing something good for our physical well-being.
 That’s why we feel better about ourselves when we pick a healthy snack.
 Yum, bananas…